 Engagement (active vs inactive)

-If you want personalised experiences at scale, you can also use automated journeys: post-service thank-you, rating request, follow-up for non-responders, then a light nurture email later.
-That sequence supports the full journey across multiple channels while keeping the experience coherent.
+If you want personalised experiences at scale, you can also use automated journeys: post-service thank-you, a carefully designed review request, follow-up for non-responders, then a light nurture email later.
+That sequence supports the full journey across multiple channels while keeping the experience coherent, and segmentation can use purchase history to send targeted follow-ups that feel more relevant.

 Coordinating Email and SMS for Multi-Touch Campaigns

 The best programmes do not choose one channel.
-They coordinate messaging across the right moments:
+They coordinate SMS and email with other marketing channels across the right moments:

 SMS for fast rating capture